freeradical13/freeradical13.github.io/index.md

 An [activator][] is a protein that binds to the promoter to stimulate gene transcription by increasing the affinity of RNA Polymerase to the promoter.

-All cells in an organism have the same genome (usually), but only certain genes are expressed in different types of cells in a process called [differential gene expression][].
+All cells in an organism have the same genome (mostly, although some cells may have mutations), but only certain genes are expressed in different types of cells in a process called [differential gene expression][].
 Histones in a nucleosome have amino acid tails to which various functional groups may be attached.

 When histone tails are unacetylated or methylated, the nucleosomes stay compacted and are unavailable for expression.
 When [histone tails are acetylated][], the nucleosomes become uncompacted and are available for expression.